7 ways to earn a credit card sign-up bonus without leaving the house

 - Sufra, which provides emergency food parcels for those in desperate need; or

-- Action Homeless, a food bank that has seen a huge drop in donations as people are told to stay at home.
+- Action Homeless, a food bank that has seen a huge drop in donations.

-However, if you are finding yourself actually saving money by not leaving the house and still have your eye on a generous welcome or sign-up bonus offered by a credit card, there are creative ways to reach it without going outside.
+However, if you are finding yourself actually saving money by not leaving the house as much right now and still have your eye on a generous welcome or sign-up bonus offered by a credit card, there are creative ways to reach it without going outside.

 Featured image by Dan Kitwood/Getty Images.